 2. Beach Time on Marina Grande Beach

-You can catch boats for a day tours to Capri from here and there are cafes and restaurants nearby to enjoy a sunset cocktail.
+You can catch boats for a day tour of Capri from here, and there are cafes and restaurants nearby where you can enjoy a sunset cocktail.
 The views of the pastel buildings from this beach are impressive.

-While in Positano you can book a boat tour to Capri.
+While in Positano, you can book a boat ride to Capri.
 This full-day tour along the Sorrentine Peninsula to Capri to marvel at the high sea cliff views and Faraglioni Rocks.
 On this organized tour, you’ll have the option to swim or snorkel in the crystal clear waters of the Tyrrhenian Sea, explore sea caves and Paleolithic rocks, taste local limoncello liqueur, and have free time to explore the island of Capri.
-Tour includes snacks, alcoholic and non-alcoholic beverages.
-Book it here.
+The tour includes snacks and alcoholic and non-alcoholic beverages.

 3. Hike The Path of the Gods

 The Path of the Gods is a 6.5 km hike that takes you high above Positano and offers stunning views of the Amalfi Coastline.
 The hike goes between the towns of Bomerano and Nocelle and is not too difficult.
-We suggest starting out early in the morning to avoid the heat and the crowds and make a day out of it.
-The rugged trail has spectacular views and is a nice respite to get out of the busy towns along the popular coast.
+We suggest starting out early in the morning to avoid the heat and the crowds and making a day out of it.
+The rugged trail has spectacular views and is a nice respite from the busy towns along the popular coast.

-If you did not rent a car you can get to the hike by taking the bus to either Bomerano or Nocelle and start your hike from there.
-If you are staying in Positano or Praiano you can also start the hike in either of these towns and not miss any of the stunning views.
-One caveat is that if you choose to start in Positano or Praiano you will have to make the hike up about 1700 steep stairs to get the path.
-Unless you are in good shape I would recommend starting in the other towns.
+If you did not rent a car, you can get to the hike by taking the bus to either Bomerano or Nocelle and start your hike from there.
+If you are staying in Positano or Praiano, you can also start the hike in either of these towns and not miss any of the stunning views.
+One caveat is that if you choose to start in Positano or Praiano, you will have to hike up about 1,700 steep stairs to get to the path.
+Unless you are in good shape, I would recommend starting in the other towns.

 You can book a guided walking tour of the Path of the Gods here.
-This guided tour takes you on a 7km (4.5 miles) hike along “Sentiero degli Dei”, Pathway of the Gods, walking from Agerola Bomerano to Positano with a stop at Nocelle for lunch in a trattoria with an option of climbing the stairs down (but remember you have to go back up) to Positano town center.
+This guided tour takes you on a 7km (4.5 miles) hike along “Sentiero degli Dei,” the Pathway of the Gods.
+You will walk from Agerola Bomerano to Positano, stopping at Nocelle for lunch in a trattoria.
+You can also climb the stairs down (but remember you have to go back up) to Positano town center.

 4. Visit the Town of Amalfi

-Make sure to stop and admire the Amalfi Cathedral, you can’t miss it as its duomo is the star attraction of the town.
-Once inside stroll the Cloisters which are a row of 120 columns that reminds you of something out of Arabian Nights.
-The medieval nobles are buried here, surrounded by palm trees, the bell tower, and the duomo making for yet another picturesque view on the Amalfi Coast.
-Then it is time to head into the streets and do some shopping.
+Make sure to stop and admire the Amalfi Cathedral; you can’t miss it as its Duomo is the star attraction of the town.
+Once inside, stroll the Cloisters, which are a row of 120 columns that remind you of something out of Arabian Nights.
+The medieval nobles are buried here, surrounded by palm trees, the bell tower, and the duomo, making for yet another picturesque view of the Amalfi Coast.
+Then, it is time to head into the streets and do some shopping.
 This beautiful town is by far the best place to get your souvenirs and stock up on some of that tasty Amalfi Limoncello.
+The cultural significance of Amalfi lemons is celebrated through the Amalfi Lemon Experience offered by the Aceto family, which includes tours of lemon groves, picnics, and cooking classes.

-This guided tour lets you explore the town of Amalfi, the main shopping street of Amalfi, and the cathedra.
-It also explores Positano to the central Piazza Dei Mulini, and Ravello where you’ll drive past wineries and olive factories, riding high to the top of a mountain overlooking Amalfi and Minori as you explore the gardens of Villa Cimbrone and Villa Rufolo
+This guided tour lets you explore the town of Amalfi, the main shopping street of Amalfi, and the cathedral.
+It also explores Positano to the central Piazza Dei Mulini and Ravello, where you’ll drive past wineries and olive factories, riding high to the top of a mountain overlooking Amalfi and Minori as you explore the gardens of Villa Cimbrone and Villa Rufolo.

 5. Drive the Winding Roads on the Amalfi Coast

-The Amalfi Coast in Italy officially spans 75km from Sorrento to Cetara, but the views get more spectacular the closer to Positano that you get.
-Make sure to stop at the Conca Dei Marini Viewpoint where you can take in the views of the former villa of Sofia Loren and the beautiful Saraceno Hotel that used to be a fortress.
+The entire Amalfi Coast in Italy officially spans 75km from Sorrento to Cetara, but the views get more spectacular the closer to Positano you get.
+Make sure to stop at the Conca Dei Marini Viewpoint, where you can take in the views of Sofia Loren’s former villa and the beautiful Saraceno Hotel, which used to be a fortress.

-The coastal drive may not be for the faint of heart but it is something you will remember from your Amalfi trip for the rest of your life.
+The coastal drive may not be for the faint of heart, but it is something you will remember from your Amalfi trip for the rest of your life.
 It is also one of the best ways to see a lot of the Amalfi Coast things to do in a short time.
+If you don’t want to drive yourself you can always hire a private driver for the afternoon.
 Check for car rental prices and comparisons in the Amalfi Coast here.

 6. Emerald Grotto at Conca del Marini

-You must go out on the water to truly take in the splendor of this coast and one of the top attractions in Almalfi is located just a few kilometers outside of the town of Amalfi is the small town of Conca del Marini which is famous for the Emerald Grotto.
+You must go out on the water to truly take in the splendor of this coast, and one of the top attractions in Almalfi is located just a few kilometers outside of the town of Amalfi, the small town of Conca del Marini, which is famous for the Emerald Grotto.
 This is a sea cave that lights up to an emerald green when the sun reflects through the emerald water.
 Tours can be booked through the official Grotto rowboats.
 Like many places on the Amalfi Coast, lines can be long, so book a tour in advance from one of the neighboring towns.

-This boat tour from Amalfi is a full-day cruise that takes you to Positano, beach time, and a stop at the Emerald Cave.
-Check here for more details.
+An Amalfi Coast Boat Tour is a full-day cruise that takes you to Positano, beach time, and a stop at the Emerald Cave.
 It includes so much more than just the Emerald Cave, Explore the Amalfi Coast by boat Stop for 2.5 hours in the historic city of Amalfi and use the time to visit the Cathedral of Saint Andrew to see the Cloister of Paradise.
-You’ll also admire the church overlooking the sea in Praiano, and have 2 free hours in Positano to go ashore and explore.
+You’ll also admire the church overlooking the sea in the fishing village of Praiano and have two free hours in Positano to go ashore and explore.

 7. Hike The Valle Dei Mulini

 If you want to enjoy the great outdoors while enjoying beautiful Amalfi Coast views, the Valle Dei Mulini Hike is a popular trek from the town of Amalfi.
-It takes you past ruins, the old paper mill, until you come across waterfalls, and mother nature.
-Be sure to visit Minori located between Cetera and Amalfi.
+It takes you past ruins and the old paper mill until you come across waterfalls and Mother Nature.
+Be sure to visit Minori, which is located between Cetera and Amalfi.
 You can hike this entire route if you have the time!

 Minori is a lovely seaside town with yet another picturesque harbor.
-The main attraction here is the Basilica of Santa Trofimena dating back to the 11th century.
+The main attraction is the Basilica of Santa Trofimena, which dates back to the 11th century.

 8. Visit Villa Rufolo in Revello

-We were told not to miss the historic town of Revello and I am glad we decided to make a day trip out of it.
-This mountaintop town is definitely the most romantic of the towns along the Amalfi Coast with beautiful gardens, incredible cuisine, and amazing views that will make your jaw drop.
+We were told not to miss the historic town of Revello, and I am glad we decided to make a day trip out of it.
+This mountaintop town is definitely the most romantic of the towns along the Amalfi Coast, with beautiful terraced gardens in the Villa Cimbrone, incredible cuisine, and amazing views that will make your jaw drop.

-Another must-see in Ravello is the Ravello Cathedral.
-Located directly across from Villa Rufolo is the Ravello Duomo.
-I’m sensing a theme here, there’s a Duomo in every town!
-The Duomo dates back to the 11th-century paying tribute to St. Pantaleone.
+Another must-see in Ravello is the cathedral.
+Located directly across from Villa Rufolo is the Duomo.
+I’m sensing a theme here—there’s a Duomo in every town!
+The Duomo dates back to the 11th century and pays tribute to St. Pantaleone.

 9. Furore Beach (Fiordo di Furore)

-I remember seeing this beach on television before we visited as it was being used for the Red Bull Cliff Diving Series and I knew I had to visit.
-This is one of the most beautiful beaches along the Amalfi Coast and I will never forget stopping the car and looking over the bridge at this little slice of paradise.
+I remember seeing this beach on television before we visited, as it was being used for the Red Bull Cliff Diving Series, and I knew I had to visit.
+This is one of the most beautiful beaches along the Amalfi Coast, and I will never forget stopping by the car and looking over the bridge at this little slice of paradise.

-To visit the beach itself, you have a couple of choices.
-You can hire a boat from Positano or Amalfi, you can catch a bus, or you can drive to the small town of Furore and descend the 944 steps to Furore Beach known as the Marina di Furore, which is Italy’s only Fjord.
-If you do decide to drive note that there is almost no parking in the town of Furore.
+You have a couple of choices when visiting the beach itself.
+You can hire a boat from Positano or Amalfi, you can catch a bus, or drive to the small town of Furore and descend the 944 steps to Furore Beach, known as the Marina di Furore, which is Italy’s only Fjord.
+If you decide to drive, note that there is almost no parking in the town of Furore.

 If you do decide to visit Furore Beach and you want to sunbathe, make sure to do it early in the day, as the beach only gets sun for a few hours a day.